Crossover distributions at the edge of the rarefaction fan: Introduction

-The operator $K^{\mathrm{edge}}_{s}$, which depends on $T$ and $X$, and the contour $\tilde\Gamma_{\eta}$, $\mathcal{\tilde C}$ are defined in Definition \ref{main_theorem_definition}.
-Alternative formulas for the distribution function $F^{\mathrm{edge}}_{T,X}(s)$ are given in Section \ref{kernel_manip_sec} \end{theorem} This theorem is proved in Section \ref{TW_sec}.
-The proof uses the same method as the proof of the main theorem of \cite{ACQ} and relies upon a recently discovered exact formula for the probability distribution for the location of a fixed particle in ASEP with step Bernoulli initial conditions (in our case $\rho_-=0$ and $\rho_+=1/2$).
+This theorem is proved in Section~\ref{TW_sec}.
+The proof uses the same method as the proof of the main theorem of~\cite{ACQ} and relies upon a recently discovered exact formula for the probability distribution for the location of a fixed particle in ASEP with step Bernoulli initial conditions (in our case $\rho_-=0$ and $\rho_+=1/2$).
 The main technical modification is due to a new infinite product, which we call $g(\zeta)$.
-Relating this to $q-$Gamma functions we are able to extract the new asymptotic kernel which now also contains Gamma functions.
+Relating this to $q$-Gamma functions we are able to extract the new asymptotic kernel which now also contains Gamma functions.

-As we will see in Section \ref{kpz_sec}, the $F^{\mathrm{edge}}_{T,X}(s)$ distribution is also the one-point distribution for the KPZ equation (\ref{KPZ0}) with specific initial data (\ref{half_brownian}).
+As we will see in Section~\ref{kpz_sec}, the $F^{\mathrm {edge}}_{T,X}(s)$ distribution is also the one-point distribution for the KPZ equation (\ref{KPZ0}) with specific initial data (\ref {half_brownian}).
 It is clear from this result that time and space scale differently.
-Specifically, the ratio of the scaling exponents for time : space : fluctuations is $3:2:1$.
-This scaling ratio was shown in \cite{CFP10b} to hold for a wide class of $1+1$ dimensional growth models.
+Specifically, the ratio of the scaling exponents for time${}\dvtx{}$space${}\dvtx{}$fluctuations is $3\dvtx 2\dvtx 1$.
+This scaling ratio was shown in~\cite{CFP10b} to hold for a wide class of $1+1$ dimensional growth models.
 Finally, the $X^2$ shift with respect to the $s$ variable reflects the parabolic curvature of the rarefaction fan nearby the edge.

-The above result should be compared (see Section \ref{height_func_two_sided_sec}) with the existing fluctuation theory for TASEP and ASEP.
-In those cases, using the same centering and scaling as in (\ref{height_fluc_eqn}), \cite{BBP,BAC} and \cite{TW4} (respectively for TASEP and ASEP) obtained formulas for the one-point probability distribution function.
-These formulas actually first arose in the study of the largest eigenvalue of rank one perturbations of complex Wishart random matrix ensembles \cite{BBP}.
-Remarkably, the limiting distributions are the same regardless of the asymmetry $\gamma$, as long as it is held positive as the other variables scale to infinity.
-By scaling $\gamma$ as above we focus in on the crossover between the ASEP and the SSEP and the new family of edge crossover distribution functions represent this transition.
+The above result should be compared (see Section \ref {height_func_two_sided_sec}) with the existing fluctuation theory for TASEP and ASEP.
+In those cases, using the same centering and scaling as in (\ref{height_fluc_eqn}),~\cite{BBP,BAC} and~\cite{TW4} (resp., for TASEP and ASEP) obtained formulas for the one-point probability distribution function.
+These formulas actually first arose in the study of the largest eigenvalue of rank one perturbations of complex Wishart random matrix ensembles~\cite{BBP}.
+Remarkably, the limiting distributions are the same regardless of the asymmetry~$\gamma$, as long as it is held positive as the other variables scale to infinity.
+By scaling $\gamma$ as above, we focus in on the crossover between the ASEP and the SSEP and the new family of edge crossover distribution functions represent this transition.